sderickson/saf-template/README.md

 ```

 That's it!
 You should now be able to run workflows to build out your site, and have all the steps to run tests and deploy changes.

+## Test Prod

+Try doing these things to make sure everything works:

+- Register a new user.
+- Go to the user's account page and change their name and their password.
+- Log out and log back in with the new password.
+- Register as an admin user and make sure there's a link to the admin SPA from the app SPA.

+You can also validate your email, but these steps don't include setting up emails so you'll need to check the docker logs for the auth link when it's generated.

+# Next Steps

+To actually build some functionality, use the SAF workflows.
+See the [SAF docs](https://docs.saf-demo.online/) for the list of workflows, but as an example to set up a basic TODO app, you might use:

+- [@saflib/openapi](https://docs.saf-demo.online/openapi/docs/workflows/) to create schemas (business objects) and routes (API endpoints).
+- [@saflib/drizzle](https://docs.saf-demo.online/drizzle/docs/workflows/) to create database schemas and queries.
+- [@saflib/express](https://docs.saf-demo.online/express/docs/workflows/) to create handlers for the routes, using database queries.
+- [@saflib/sdk](https://github.com/sderickson/saflib/tree/main/sdk/workflows) to create Tanstack query and mutation functions for the routes, and components which are tightly coupled to the API (displays and forms for the business objects).
+- [@saflib/vue](https://github.com/sderickson/saflib/tree/main/vue/workflows) to create pages in the SPA, which load data using the Tanstack queries and render the sdk components.

+See the workflow docs for how to run these workflows [manually](https://workflows.saf-demo.online/manual-testing.html#do-the-work-yourself) or [with an agent](https://workflows.saf-demo.online/with-an-agent.html).